Dusk bloom clock

 FIELD RESEARCH:

 The Evening Primrose is a dusk clock.
 This four-minute movie shows how it blooms at the close of day, like a bell intoning as the Sun slides toward the horizon.
 The video’s speed hasn’t been altered.
+If you watch carefully, you’ll see how the bloom’s bursts of movement seem to beat the time twice.

 I made this video as part of (my fictional) Stereochron Island campaign to promote alternatives to the mechanical clock.
 It’s companion timepiece is the Sheep eye clock, which shows the hour leading up to dusk.